gcruzgar/odflows/README.md

 As expected, reducing the data to households with a forwarding service favours more expensive moves, with around 30% increase in these rentals.
 The number of flats in the data also reduces significantly (10%).
 The changes are larger for rentals than sales, but these are relevant in both cases.

 ![sales_origin](img/sales_origin_total.png)
 **Figure 1.** Number of houses listed for sale in each LAD.
-There is more data available in certain LADs such as Leeds, Birmingham and Cornwall.
+There is a large number of moves in the dataset across England and Wales, although more data is available in certain LADs such as Leeds, Birmingham and Cornwall.

 ![sales_net](img/sales_net_total.png)
 **Figure 2.** Net moves (OD-sales) in each LAD.
 The distribution seen is quite unexpected as big cities are losing people whilst Cornwall still has a strong net movement.
 London has a negative internal number of moves as expected.
+The differences to migration flows seen in ONS data, for example, could be due to the fact forwarding address is a paid service.
+The pattern observed here could indicate more affluent people or perhaphs larger families are moving out of big cities towards suburbs or the countryside, however, this behaviour should be investigated further.

 We can compare data between wards to obtain general trends in the data.
 For example, in figure (3) we can see the most frequent type of dwelling sold in each ward.
 Although terraced houses are the most common property sold across the UK, these concentrate mainly in urban areas whilst most wards have a higher number of detached properties sold.
 It is interesting to note that Greater London has a significant number of flats being sold, being more common that terraced.